 If you are looking for eCommerce revenue that will maximize your resources and not require excessive startup costs, look no further than print-on-demand (POD).
 As a relatively new operational pipeline that has disrupted industries as diverse as publishing and fashion, maximizing the potential of POD can lead to a profitable new revenue stream or a means of improving an existing value proposition.

-eCommerce is on the path to domination.
-From large scale corporations to SMEs to individual creative professionals, various players are finding online avenues to create, market, and sell their products.
-Take a look at this graph from Statista, which tracks the growth of eCommerce sales since 2014, with projections to 2021.
-It’s not hard to see what the message of this story is.
+ECommerce is on the path to domination.
+From large-scale corporations to SMEs to individual creative professionals, various players are finding online avenues to create, market, and sell their products.
+Look at this graph from Statista, which tracks the growth of eCommerce sales since 2014, with projections to 2021.
+It’s easy to see what the message of this story is.

 People for print!

 Remember when the first portable e-reader arrived on the scene?
 Crowds were aghast, bemoaning the death of the printed book.
 Interesting.
 Because in a 2015 study by Deloitte, the prediction was made that print would still account for 80% of book sales worldwide.
 Perhaps way back in 2015 that might have been the case, but the facts can’t possibly reflect the global population to be such a band of print-reading Luddites.

 Surely that number should have declined as eBooks become more readily available?
 The numbers, I’m afraid, tell a different story.
 According to the Association of American Publishers, there was a dramatic decline of 18.7% in eBook sales in 2016.
 Whether it’s that pulpy smell or the experience of turning the page as a story unfolds, it would seem that people prefer print.

 As serendipity would have it, technology has provided the opportunity for people to enjoy print books as much as they always have, and with minimal cost to the publisher.
 POD has eliminated the nightmare of immovable stock in the backroom.
 How does this work?
 Quite simply, only giving people what they want when they ask for it.
 Let’s take a closer look.